Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 :doc:`DopeSheet </editors/dope_sheet/introduction>`
    The dopeSheet allow you to edit multiple actions at once.
 :doc:`Action Editor </editors/dope_sheet/action>`
    *Action Editor* is the default, and most useful one.
-It's here you can define and control your actions.
+It is here that you can define and control your actions.
 :doc:`Shape Key Editor </editors/dope_sheet/shapekey>`
    *ShapeKey Editor* is dedicated to the *Shapekey* data-blocks.
    It uses/edits the same action data-block as the previous mode.